-The Platinum Lyretail Molly features of platinum/gold color and tall dorsal fins.
-The tall fins will only develop if there is enough water for them to do so, we recommend a tank larger than 30 gallons with plenty of room for swimming.
+The Platinum Lyretail Molly features a platinum/gold color and tall dorsal fins.
+The tall fins will only develop if there is enough water for them to do so, so we recommend a tank larger than 30 gallons with plenty of room for swimming.
 The Platinum Lyretail Molly is a peaceful fish, but they do require salt in the water, so you need to house them with fish tolerant of a saltwater environment.
-It is a hardy fish but is a little bit more sensitive to temperature change and pH then some of the other breeds.
-Will you recommend keeping the water between 75 and 82 degrees Fahrenheit and the pH between 7.5 and 8.5.
+It is a hardy fish but is a little bit more sensitive to temperature change and pH than some of the other breeds.
+We recommend keeping the water between 75- and 82-degrees Fahrenheit and the pH between 7.5 and 8.5.

 14. White/Silver Sailfin Molly

 The female White/Silver Sailfin Molly is noticeably larger than the males and tends to weigh more.
-The males are more colorful and often present orang and turquoise markings on their bodies and fins.
+The males are more colorful and often present orange and turquoise markings on their bodies and fins.